-Demographic, Diversity and Socio-economic Profile of Havering's Population March 2017 Havering Data Intelligence Hub
+Council Tax Support caseload data Demographic, Diversity and Socio-economic Profile of Havering's Population March 2017 Havering Data Intelligence Hub Office of National Statistics (ONS)

-Office of National Statistics (ONS)
+Ethnicity/race: Consider the impact on different ethnic groups and nationalities Please tick (✓) the relevant bo Positive Our data shows that BME claimants are slightly over-represented amongst working age claimants receiving Council Tax Support.
+Neutral There could be a negative impact of the proposals on people from

-Ethnicity/race: Consider the impact on different ethnic groups and nationalities Please tick (v Overall impact: Positive Our data shows that BME claimants are slightly over-represented amongst working age claimants receiving Council Tax Support.
-Neutral There could be a negative impact of the proposals on people from Negative ✓ Black and Minority Ethnic (BME) groups.
+Black and Minority Ethnic (BME) groups.
 This could imply that BME groups experience more difficulty in finding employment.
-Support is in place through the Council Tax Discretionary policy for those who suffer hardship as a result of these proposals in order to mitigate any negative impacts.
+Negative ~ Support is in place through the Council Tax Discretionary policy for those who suffer hardship as a result of these proposals in order to mitigate any negative impacts.